 Every Escondido chiropractor stands ready to help patients find relief from their TMJ pain and problems.
 Most often, when people hear the acronym TMJ, they think of jaw pain or jaw problem.
 TMJ stands for temporomandibular joint.

 TMJ refers to the joints that join the jaw’s lower part, known as the mandible, with the temporal bone of the skull.
 Both joints are in front of each ear.
-The TMJ gives us the ability to talk, chew, and yawn.
+The temporomandibular joint gives us the ability to talk, chew, and yawn.
 It moves from side to side and also up and down.
 The jaw has muscles connected to it and the surrounding areas which control its movement.

 The TMJ itself is a unique and complicated joint for these reasons: